montagestudio/docs.montagestudio.com/montagejs/repetition.md

 ---

-# Using the Repetition Component
+# Using the `Repetition` Component

-The Repetition component is used to produce a repeating group of elements based on an array of values.
-All elements nested inside of the Repetition element will repeat in each iteration.
+The `Repetition` component is used to produce a repeating group of elements based on an array of values.
+All elements nested inside of the `Repetition` element will repeat in each iteration.
 The content inside of a repetition is managed by a controller.
-You can set the Repetition component's `content` property manually, with a standard array for a simple repetition, or you can expand the component's capabilities by assigning a RangeController component to its `contentController` property.
+You can set `Repetition`'s `content` property manually, with a standard array for a simple repetition, or you can expand the component's capabilities by assigning a `RangeController` component to its `contentController` property.

-You can use the Repetition component as a building block to repeat any number of user interface components.
-(The MontageJS List component, for example, uses the Repetition component to support selection management.)
+You can use `Repetition` as a building block to repeat any number of user interface components.
+(The MontageJS List component, for example, uses `Repetition` to support selection management.)
 Use the bindable `iteration.object` template property to point to the current list item.

-## A Simple Repetition
+## A Simple `Repetition`

-The following example shows a simple Repetition (`items`) that produces three text items.
-Each iteration is associated with a corresponding item in a source collection that is populated through the Repetition component's `content` property.
+The following example shows a simple `Repetition` (`items`) that produces three text items.
+Each iteration is associated with a corresponding item in a source collection that is populated through `Repetition`'s `content` property.

 ```html
 <div data-montage-id="content" class="Content">